Dandie Dinmont Terrier

-A third theory claims that Dandies resulted from crossing terriers with Dachshunds, which were developed in neighbouring Germany.
+A third theory claims that Dandies resulted from crossing terriers with Dachshunds, which were developed in neighboring Germany.
 No matter the view, this small dog hasn’t changed much since his creation.

-The breed was publicised by a 1770 portrait of Henry, the third Duke of Buccleuch, but did not have a unique name.
+The breed was publicized by a 1770 portrait of Henry, the third Duke of Buccleuch, but did not have a unique name.
 All types of terriers were simply called terriers.

 In 1814 Sir Walter Scott wrote a book called Guy Mannering, where a farmer named Dandie Dinmont had six tiny long terriers who came to be known as Dandie Dinmont’s terriers.
 This book led to the fame of this dog breed and the adoption of the breed’s name.